SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/browser_manipulation.ko.md

 the insertion of a document from an entirely different domain, and are still commonly used.

-If you need to work with frames or iframes, Webdriver allows you to work with them in the same way.
+If you need to work with frames or iframes, WebDriver allows you to work with them in the same way.
 Consider a button within an iframe.
 If we inspect the element using the browser development tools, we might see the following: